tinyclub/elinux/en/android_portal/software_dev/Android_Build_System/Android_Build_System.md

 The build output is placed in 'out/host' and 'out/target' Stuff under 'out/host' are things compiled for your host platform (your desktop machine).
-Stuff under 'out/target/product/\<platform-name\>' eventually makes it's way to a target device (or emulator)-
+Stuff under 'out/target/product/\<platform-name\>' eventually makes it's way to a target device (or emulator).

 The directory 'out/target/product/\<platform-name\>/obj' is used for staging "object" files, which are intermediate binary images used for